The side of the Radcliffe Camera through a black gate

 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 A supervisor may be found outside the Department for Continuing Education.

-MSt students usually meet their supervisor up to 14 times (in hourly sessions).
+Most students have the opportunity to meet with their supervisor up to 14 times (in hourly sessions).
 However, such sessions may be replaced with the equivalent time spent on the provision of written feedback.

 Assessment

-In addition to the dissertation, the four taught courses are assessed by four year-end examinations, comprising mainly of essay questions, but they may also require answers in the form of a position paper, a report, a speech, a mini case study or in a specific professionally-structured format (eg a diplomatic telegram).
+In addition to the dissertation, the four taught courses are assessed by four year-end examinations.
+These include mainly essay questions, but they may also require answers in the form of a position paper, a report, a speech, a mini case study or in a specific professionally-structured format (such as a diplomatic telegram).

 Graduate destinations